 Financial aid for domestic noncitizen students, including undocumented students, is typically renewed automatically, and no additional forms are required.

-Students on need-based aid during the academic year who live on campus during winter break are eligible for grant assistance for the cost of the mandatory Winter Break Meal Plan.
+Students on need-based aid during the academic year who live on campus during winter break are eligible for grant assistance for the cost of the winter break fee.

-In early December the Office of Financial aid receives from Student Affairs a list of students who are living on campus over winter break.
-From that list, eligible students will be offered grant assistance based on the meal plan cost and the percentage of need-based aid received during the academic year.
+In mid-November, the Office of Financial Aid receives a list of students who are living on campus over winter break from Student Affairs.
+From that list, eligible students are offered grant assistance based on the winter break fee and the percentage of need-based aid received during the academic year.

-For example, if a student's cost of attendance is covered 45% by grant assistance for the academic year, 45% of the winter break meal plan cost would also be covered.
+For example, if a student's cost of attendance is covered 45% by grant assistance for the academic year, 45% of the winter break fee would also be covered.